WeiFoo/NoML/README.md

 ## GitBook

-This project is hosted at gitbook, you can read and contribute here!==&gt;[https://git.gitbook.com/weifoo/noml.git](https://git.gitbook.com/weifoo/noml.git)
+This project is hosted at gitbook, you can read it here!==&gt;[https://weifoo.gitbooks.io/noml/content](https://weifoo.gitbooks.io/noml/content/)